hillarymuller/phase-2-project/README.md

 - Search for an item
 - Filter, sort, or search within their bag
 - View details about a single item

+Check out a walkthrough of the features of the application here: https://youtu.be/bGKavDYGcH4

 Each of the images comes directly from an Amazon listing for that item and I'd like to thank my friend Chelsea Spickelmier for sending me an extensive list of Amazon links for these items & more!